-Across the UK the cost of filling up cars shot up in November when wholesale oil prices rose.
-But when crude oil prices went down again, costs at the pump did not drop back to previous levels.
+Across the UK, the cost of filling up cars has shot up recently, as wholesale oil prices rise.
+But when crude oil prices went down in the past, costs at the pump did not drop back to previous levels.
 This has prompted UK motoring organisation, the RAC, to complain that drivers are being overcharged.
 So, what is going on?

 Traditionally UK petrol prices have a strong relationship to the price of oil, but there has always been an asymmetry in how price changes are applied.
 While a rise in crude prices is passed on to the consumer within a month, cost reductions usually take somewhat longer to feed through to pump prices.